 World’s leading nations, including Russia, have prioritized the forming of the global innovative society by means of development and integration of all the three elements of the "knowledge triangle" (education, research and innovations), large-scale investment in human resources, development of professional skills and research, and also by supporting the modernization of education systems to make them more fit to satisfy the needs of the global knowledge-based economy.

-The Mission Statement of the State University Nizhni Novgorod leans on the concept of a knowledge triangle.
-The University of Nizhni Novgorod sees its mission as maintaining and strengthening the role of UNN as one of the leading institutions of Russian higher education which is engaged in research-based training of highly skilled graduates capable of making an effective contribution to Russia's progressive development, takes part in the development of basic and applied research as essentials for the provision of high quality education and as sources of new knowledge and technologies that provide solutions to social and economic problems of the modern society, in the development of a knowledge and technology transfer culture common to all universities.
+The Mission Statement of the State University Nizhny Novgorod leans on the concept of a knowledge triangle.
+The University of Nizhny Novgorod sees its mission as maintaining and strengthening the role of UNN as one of the leading institutions of Russian higher education which is engaged in research-based training of highly skilled graduates capable of making an effective contribution to Russia's progressive development, takes part in the development of basic and applied research as essentials for the provision of high quality education and as sources of new knowledge and technologies that provide solutions to social and economic problems of the modern society, in the development of a knowledge and technology transfer culture common to all universities.

 To date, all the necessary institutional prerequisites have been formed in UNN for implementing the strategy of knowledge transfer.
 UNN is one of Russia’s leading classical universities and carries out a wide range of fundamental and applied research.
 In 2006, UNN was granted the right to carry out its Innovative Education Program in the framework of the National Project «Education».